m-depascale/ci24/Labs/lab02/readme.md

 ## Features

-- Genetic algorithm for evolving strategies.
+- Genetic algorithm for evolving strategies, with plus strategy.
 - Nim game implementation.
 - Training process to improve the AI's performance.

 ## Classes and Functions

+Note that some of the parameters are chosen just for speed-up the process while debugging.
 ### Classes

 1. **Nim:**